Linda Scheid: Leadership in the Minnesota House and Senate

 Before being elected to the Senate, Scheid served in the Minnesota House of Representatives, representing District 45A from 1977–79, and, after the 1982 redistricting, District 47A from 1983-91.
 While in the House, she was chair of the General Legislation, Veterans Affairs and Gaming Subcommittee on Elections from 1987-91.
 She resigned her House seat on November 1, 1991, to become Vice President for Community Affairs with Burnet Realty.

 Scheid was a member of the Senate's Commerce and Consumer Protection, Education, and Judiciary and Public Safety committees.
 She also served on the Rules and Administration Subcommittee for Ethical Conduct.
 She was chair of the Senate Commerce and Consumer Protection Committee from 2003-11.
 She was also chair of the Jobs, Energy and Community Development Committee from 2003-05 (called the Jobs, Housing and Community Development Committee during the 2003 session).

+Portrait of Representative Linda J. Scheid, 1991-1992 Legislative Session, Minnesota Legislature.

 Her special legislative concerns included public school funding, property tax reform, parent involvement in student learning, crime prevention, health care, election and ethics issues, jobs and economic development, E-16 education, funding for roads and transit, and business.